Dandy-ai/Heart-Disease-Prediction-System/README.md

 ---

-## 📌 Project Overview
+## 📌Project Overview

-The **Heart Disease Web-based Prediction System** is a full-stack web application developed as part of a Computer Science Final Year Project.
+The **Heart Disease Web-based Prediction System** is a full-stack web application developed as part of my Computer Science Final Year Project.
 It uses supervised machine learning to analyse 13 patient clinical features and predict the likelihood of heart disease, delivering results with a confidence score through a user-friendly browser interface.